MolSSI-Education/python-package-best-practices/_episodes/07-collaboration.md

 ````

-You should see output similar to the following
+You should see output similar to the following:

 ````{tab-set-code}